 The Enforcement Directorate (ED) secured convictions of only 15 individuals and entities, including one high-profile fodder scam case.
 During the past 14 years (2005-2019), ED has registered 2,300 cases of ML and about 14,000 cases of forex violation.
-The ML Conviction and Confiscation Outcomes do not commensurate with one of the largest economies in the world (\$2.67 Trillion GDP).
+The ML Conviction and Confiscation Outcomes do not commensurate with one of the largest economies in the world.
 The growing informal economy, rising corruption, widespread utilisation of Information and Communication Technology (ICT) services, escalating incidents of banking crimes, and high-profile instances of financial fraud with international repercussions, such as the Nirav Modi PNB Bank Fraud (14,000 Crore INR), collectively raise questions about the robustness of India's financial and legal framework.
-According to the reports, Banking Crimes in India are increasing as compared to earlier years; however, this has not been reflected in an increase in the confiscation of assets associated with banking crimes, nor there is an increase in ML convictions, associated with Banking Crimes in India.
+According to the reports, Banking Crimes in India are increase in the confiscation of assets associated with banking crimes, nor there is an increase in ML convictions, associated with Banking Crimes in India.